marione-3093/Yoga-530-14Ikb-Hackintosh/README.md

 [![BIOS](https://img.shields.io/badge/BIOS-7QCN46WW-red)](https://pcsupport.lenovo.com/us/en/products/laptops-and-netbooks/yoga-series/yoga-530-14ikb/downloads/driver-list/component?name=BIOS%2FUEFI&id=5AC6A815-321D-440E-8833-B07A93E0428C)

 **DISCLAIMER:**
-This OpenCore EFI works well on my "INTEL" Ideapad 530 Yoga.
+This OpenCore EFI works well on my "INTEL" Lenovo 530 Yoga.
 As you embark on your Hackintosh journey you are encouraged to **READ** the entire README and [Dortania](https://dortania.github.io/getting-started/) guides before you start to get an understanding of the install process.
 It will save many a message instructing you to read the manual.

 ℹ️ Take also a look to the "Images" folder above!